City Ordinance 810.02. Obstructions, Fire, Dumping, Signs and Other Structures.

-Despite frequent rains, Holtmeier Construction continues to make progress with sewer and waterline installations in Area 1.
-The water and sanitary sewer mains have been completed and crews are currently working on service connections.
-Underground utility work will continue through the next two weeks after which crews will move on to grading and base for street construction.
-Currently, curb and gutter is scheduled for the week of September 17th.
+Holtmeier Construction has now completed the sanitary and water service installations in Area 1.
+With the underground utilities complete, crews will now move on to grading and base for street construction.
+Pending any additional rain delays, curb and gutter is scheduled for the week of October 8th.
 Utility work in the 14th Street intersection is still scheduled to be completed last, as this will require another temporary roadway closure and traffic detour.

-Below is a link to the street project updates from August 31, 2018.
+Below is a link to the street projects updates from September 25, 2018.

 The City of Blue Earth is requiring that all solicitors going door to door be registered with the City and provide a copy of valid identification.
 There is no cost to be a registered solicitor.
 The issuance of a solicitors permit is in no way an endorsement of the City of Blue Earth for the solicitor or the services they are proposing.
 Property owners have no obligation to talk to solicitors and have every right to ask them to leave their property.